sparkleformation/sparkle_formation/docs/properties.md

 ## Universal Properties

 ### Tags
-Tags can be applied to any resource.
+Tags can be applied to most resources.
 These make it easy to track resource usage across stacks.
 They may be used for cost tracking as well as configuration tools that are cloud-infrastructure aware.
 Tags are provided as key/value pairs within an array.
 In this example we provide the stack name and a contact email:

 ```ruby
   resources.website_autoscale do
     type 'AWS::AutoScaling::AutoScalingGroup'